Taking the wraps off RHI for homeowners: an air source heat pump.

 The sustainable fuel will have an authorisation number, which may be required during routine audit of the RHI.
 So, the advice is to use up any remaining old fuel stocks, and only buy authorised fuels from now on.

-Current tariff levels are shown in the table.
+Current tariff levels for each quarter according to when the application was submitted are shown in the table.
 These are claimed to compensate the homeowner for the extra cost of installing renewable heat technology, and the operating costs.
 From 1 January 2015 all new applications for the RHI may be subject to degression (i.e. reductions), the extent of which is reviewed every 3 months.
 Note that legacy applications are not subject to degression.
 Payments start 3 months after submission of a successful application.
+You can find out how much money you are likely to receive by using the government's own Renewable Heat Incentive Calculator.

 Tariff payments are made quarterly and adjusted annually in line with the Retail Price Index.
 Payments for heat pumps and biomass are calculated according to the deemed heat demand of the property based on its Energy Performance Certificate (EPC), whereas for solar thermal they depend on the estimated output of the system based on its MCS performance data.